GloverDonovan/webdev-bootcamp/reference/git_github.rst

 See `Tim Pope's blog post on git commit messages
 <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.

+Chris Beams' `How to Write a Git Commit Message`_ may also be useful.

+.. _How to Write a Git Commit Message: https://chris.beams.io/posts/git-commit/

 Rebasing Commits
 ----------------

-While projects vary in their opinions on whether merge commits should be avoided or not, it is generally a good idea to rebase a feature branch before submitting a pull request.
+While projects vary in their opinions on whether merge commits should be avoided or not, it is generally a good idea to `rebase`_ a feature branch before submitting a pull request.

 Rebasing allows you to alter a series of commits, changing the history of your